-Perhaps it’s because when we take the culture/cost/context of the narcotics away from all parties, it becomes painfully obvious that people like Whitney Houston or Dwight Gooden were wunderkinds who are likely now and forever considered more shooting star than Earth, Jupiter or Mars...but the bottom line is at their creative, most controlled early peak they were both constellations.
+Perhaps it’s because when we take the culture/cost/context of the narcotics away from all parties, it becomes painfully obvious that people like Whitney Houston or Dwight Gooden were wunderkinds who are likely now and forever considered shooting stars rather than Earth, Jupiter or Mars...the bottom line is at their creative, most in control early peak, they were both constellations.

 Comets streaking across the sky that were not in any way on a level playing field with us.
 There was no way to compete and for many by extension no way to relate no matter hard either side tried.

-These two disparate talents each delivering a season for the ages during the same year while relatively the same age, same race and relegated to the same somewhat humble beginnings, while blessed with some semblance of the same talent and internal drive……did something at a higher level than anyone in here reading this right now or yours truly writing this could ever truly fathom.
+These two disparate talents each delivering a season for the ages during the same year, while relatively the same age, race and relegated to the same somewhat humble beginnings, blessed with some similar semblance of talent and internal drive……did something at a higher level than anyone in here reading this right now, or yours truly writing this could ever truly fathom.

-So it then becomes a case of us being able to on a logical level understand their flaws while as a collective culture having a hard time accepting or understanding either of them on gut-based emotional level.
+So it then becomes a case of us being able to logically understand their flaws while as a collective culture having a hard time accepting or understanding either on gut-based emotional level.

 Because let’s face it, neither you nor I will ever (eva-eva-eva-eva-eva©Andre3000) experience or scale those heights of true greatness, even if it was just for thirty seconds let alone a few years or maintained over the course of a professional career.